106th birthday celebration for woman in Wayne County

 They all got vaccinated to be able to celebrate this year's big occasion.

-"I missed her 105th Because of COVID, and I've only seen her once through the door and this past year so this will be the first time, I'll see her where she can hear me talking," Stephanie said.
+"I missed her 105th Because of COVID, and I've only seen her once through the door, and this past year, so this will be the first time I'll see her where she can hear me talking," Stephanie said.

 After the parade, Frances's family got to have their cake and eat it too--being able to hold her hand and wish her Happy Birthday in person.

-"Yeah, it's it's something to celebrate.
+"Yeah, it's something to celebrate.
 Well, well worth the five-hour ride.
 And most importantly, I just wanted her to hear I love her in person," Stephanie said.

 Frances's family says they look forward to more in-person visits to make more memories.